In this section

 Fellowship training in pediatric cardiology

-Milwaukee, as the cultural and economic center of Wisconsin, warmly welcomes new residents.
-The city boasts a moderate cost of living, four season climate, three major sports teams, many shopping centers and malls, parks and lakefront, as well as numerous museums, excellent ballet and opera companies, a symphony, live theater, historical landmarks and special attractions throughout the area.
+Milwaukee, as the cultural and economic center of Wisconsin warmly welcomes new residents despite our cold winters.Our city boasts a moderate cost of living, four season climate, professional sports teams, award-winning dining, parks, museums, theaters, and many historical landmarks against the backdrop of Lake Michigan.

 Learn more about our wonderful city and its neighborhoods at VisitMilwaukee.com.

 For additional information about the Herma Heart Institute, contact: